Private Counselling for Internet Sex Addiction By Renowned Sex Therapist in Sydney & Nationally Online

 WHAT ARE YOU LETTING YOURSELF IN

 In recent years, Online sex addiction has significantly increased amongst young consumers in their teens, as well as older people in relationships, or married.
 These findings are consistent with increased online accessibility.
-Many online sex addicts share histories of pre-existing pornography addiction, and histories of dysfunctional social or sexual behaviours.
+Many online sex addicts share histories of pre-existing phone sex and pornography addiction, as well as histories of dysfunctional relationships and social or sexual behaviours.

 Some Internet users may enter sex chat-rooms and social media platforms by using avatars.
 Avatars are attractive because they protect privacy and provide anonymity.
 Avatars may unleash creativity to almost limitless fantasy role-play as a ‘third person’ persona.
 Participants, who enter on-line role-play as avatars, may retain their character for the entire duration of their online relationships.

 WHY ONLINE SEX?

 - Individuals use Online sex for a variety of addictive, or non-addictive reasons.
 Teenagers may be curious and want to explore sex safely by avoiding a real person contact and possible STI infections.

 - Adults may see Online sex as an extension to their sexuality when sharing their sexual fantasies with like-minded others.
 For some, Online sex is a forum of expressing sexual taboos that are too dangerous, too impractical, or too impossible to be experienced in real-life relationships.